ABelonovskii/ABelonovskii.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I’m Alexey.
-I completed my postgraduate studies at Alferov University and successfully defended my PhD dissertation at ITMO University in December 2021.
-My dissertation, titled "Modification of the probability of spontaneous emission in plasmonic, organic, and semiconductor nanostructures", was supervised by [Dr. M. Kaliteevski](https://www.webofscience.com/wos/author/record/M-1308-2016).
+I’m Alexey — a physicist and scientific software developer specializing in photonics, quantum optics, and AI-driven modeling.
+I am passionate about bridging physics, engineering, and artificial intelligence to develop innovative solutions in photonics and materials science.

+My background combines academic research in nanophotonics and light–matter interaction with hands-on experience in scientific software development for optical simulation, signal processing, and data automation.

-Alongside my academic career, I have pursued a parallel career in programming.
-Previously, I worked as a Senior Software Engineer at [Tungsten Automation](https://www.tungstenautomation.com/).
+I also built a strong engineering career, including work as a Senior Software Engineer at [Tungsten Automation](https://www.tungstenautomation.com/), where I focused on developing critical production systems and scientific tools.

 My main areas of interest include:

+- `Photonics`
 - `Quantum Optics`
-- `Photonics`
 - `Numerical Simulation`
 - `Python, C#`
 - `Artificial Intelligence`

-I am delighted to apply my knowledge in physics and software engineering to work on innovative projects.
-My experience in both fields allows me to approach problems from both perspectives.
+I am enthusiastic about applying my interdisciplinary background to cutting-edge research and technology development.

-Feel free to connect with me on social media or check out my publications and recent projects.
-I am always open to new collaborations and discussions.
+Feel free to explore my [publications](https://abelonovskii.github.io/publications/), [projects](https://abelonovskii.github.io/repositories/), and [short CV](https://abelonovskii.github.io/cv/).
+I am always open to new collaborations, innovation-driven projects, and scientific discussions.